3-Minute Budget Brief

 The General Fund - State Operating Budget

-Approximately $39.1 billion, or about 57 percent, of state spending for FY 2014-15 is paid by the state General Fund.
-Because the Governor and legislature have the greatest discretion over how general fund revenues are spent, the general fund budget is usually the primary focus of state budget deliberations.
+Approximately $39.6 billion, or about 56 percent, of state spending for FY 2014-15 is paid by the state General Fund.
+Because the Governor and Legislature have the greatest discretion over how general fund revenues are spent, the general fund budget is usually the primary focus of state budget deliberations.

 The following chart shows how general fund spending is allocated in the current biennium.
 Over three-quarters of spending occurs in two primary areas: education and human services.
-About one-half of total spending is for education, which includes the state share of funding for public schools (K-12), four-year colleges and universities, and two-year community and technical colleges.
-Health and Human Services spending accounts for 29 percent of the budget.
+About 50 percent of total spending is for education, which includes the state share of funding for public schools (K-12), four-year colleges and universities, and two-year community and technical colleges.
+Health and Human Services spending accounts for 28 percent of the budget.

 Historical General Fund Spending